 Figure 1 As quantity produced increases the M.C. is steeper.

-From the graph below we conclude the M.C. curve is the supply curve in the short run we explain below.
+From the graph below we conclude the M.C. curve is the supply curve in the short run in perfect competition we explain below.

 Figure 2 From figure 2 at output A, M.C. is more than the marginal revenue(M.R.) which in perfect competition is the price.
 M.C. is greater than the price.
 The firm loses money so it will produce less.
 At output B, M.R.is greater than M.C.
 For example, the price of one unit of output is $5- the M.C.=$3-.
 The firm gains profit and it will produce more to gain more profit until M.C.=M.R. at C (see figure 2).
 If it produces more than C M.C.>M.R. the firm loses money.
 The firm will produce at C where Price=M.C.
 The firm produces where the price of the product=M.C. it produces that output.
 Therefore the M.C. curve is the supply curve in perfect competition(pc).
 At a given price how much it will produce: supply curve.

-We use an interpolation calculator and find the equation and graph, it will be:
+From the above, we use an interpolation calculator and find the equation and graph for perfect competition it will be:

 P=aY n+bY n-1+...+g